Hero image background

 Booster Prep

-The optometry admission test (OAT) is a 5-hour standardized exam that is required by most Optometry schools in the United States and Canada.
-It plays an important role in optometry schools’ admission decisions and adequate preparation should be made to increase your chances of being accepted.
-To learn more about how the OAT is scored, feel free to check out our article here.
-In this particular article, we will review the average OAT statistics for each optometry school.
+The Optometry Admission Test (OAT) is a 5-hour standardized exam required by most optometry schools in the United States and Canada.
+This test plays a significant role in the admissions process, making thorough preparation essential to boost your chances of acceptance.
+To learn how the OAT is scored, check out our detailed guide here.

 Source: Profile of the 2020 Optometry Entering Class, published online by the Association of Schools and Colleges of Optometry